skeema/skeema/doc/config.md

 The placeholders are automatically replaced with the correct values for the current operation.
 Each option lists what variables it supports.

-### Skeema.io CI configuration
+### Cloud Linter configuration

-The [Skeema.io CI system](https://www.skeema.io/ci) uses the same configuration system as the CLI tool, with a few important differences to note:
+[Skeema Cloud Linter](https://www.skeema.io/cloud/) uses the same configuration system as the CLI tool, with a few important differences to note:

 * All configuration is supplied through .skeema files in directories of your GitHub repo.
-Since the CI system is a hosted SAAS product, there is no notion of command-line options, global option files, or env vars.
+Since Cloud Linter is a hosted SaaS product, there is no notion of command-line options, global option files, or env vars.

-* The CI system operates under the `production` environment name.
+* Cloud Linter operates under the `production` environment name.
 In terms of option file sections, this means any configuration at the top of the file ("above" any section) is applied, as is any configuration in a "[production]" section.

-* Many of the Skeema CLI's options have no effect on the CI system.
-For example, `host` and `schema` are irrelevant, since the CI system does not communicate with your actual database servers.
+* Some of the Skeema CLI's options have no effect on Cloud Linter.
+For example, `host` and `schema` are irrelevant, since Cloud Linter does not communicate with your actual database servers.
 Irrelevant options are silently ignored.
-Unlike in the CLI tool, unknown/invalid options are also silently ignored in the CI system.
+Unlike in the CLI tool, unknown/invalid options are also silently ignored by Cloud Linter.